What Are Benzodiazepines?

 Commonly Abused Benzodiazepines

 Believe it or not, there are more than 200 different types of benzodiazepines in the world.
 Most people have never heard of most of them because they are only used for surgical procedures or they are not available in the United States.

 Typically, these are the most commonly prescribed and abused benzodiazepines in the United States:

-Benzodiazepine Abuse Can Quickly Lead to Addiction
+Benzodiazepine Abuse Can Lead to Addiction

-Benzos are highly addictive.
+The truth is that benzo addiction is all too common.
 While some people become physically addicted to this medication as prescribed by their doctor, others buy benzos on the street and abuse them to get high.
 They cause a very relaxed, tranquil, calm feeling.
 Most people pop large numbers of these pills to get this effect.
 Others crush them up and snort them up their nose.
 Some people dilute these tranquilizers and shoot them up with needles.

 Because benzos lead to physical dependency, people who take them regularly quickly build a tolerance.
 This means they need to take more and more of the medication the get the same effect.
 Before long, the body begins to physically crave the drug between doses.
 As a result, the user just continues to up their dosage and take more pills.

 People love benzos because they love the way they make them feel.
 What they don’t realize is that – if they are not careful – they can get hooked without even realizing it.
 This drug has a way of creeping up on people.

 Once someone becomes physically addicted, they will go into withdrawal if they suddenly stop taking benzos.
 Let’s talk about what this means and why it keeps users going back for more.